Friday, September 20, 2024

 Celebrating 20 years of Pubcon!

 This year we're celebrating 20 years of Pubcon.
-Seems like it was just yesterday we were in London.
+It seems like it was just yesterday we were in London.
 Now 20 years later, we're all gathered to talk about search engine marketing and optimization in Las Vegas for a simple one day affair at a downtown Pub on Fremont street.
 Congrats all!

-Webmaster World Super Session
+Webmaster World Super Session with Brett Tabke

 Joe Laratro, Brett Tabke, Dana Todd, Glenn Alsup (Pubcon Keynote) 2006